GRIDAPPSD/pyvvo/README.md

 platform can take a while and you sure don't want to wait that long each time to execute simple code.

-Note that PyVVO will eventually run "inside" the platform (i.e. configured as a service in the platform's docker-compose file), so this discussion primarily pertains to development.
+Note that when running PyVVO for evaluation/demonstration, it is run "inside" the platform (i.e. configured as a service in the platform's docker-compose file), so this discussion primarily pertains to development.
+For running "inside" the platform, the `pyvvo_config` branch of the `griappsd-docker` repository simply adds the PyVVO container and PyVVO's complimentary MySQL container to the platform's `docker-compose.yml` file.

 I've created some utilities to make running PyVVO outside the platform easy.
 Together with PyCharm's features, the development workflow turns